tvanhuynh/email-builder/README.md

     - `<img>` tags will open the image editor, allowing the user to edit the image, alt-text, and link to which the image leads.
 The image will, however, retain the height and width attributes set in the template file.

-    - Container tags, like `<span>` and `<td>` will create a Medium Editor, allowing the user to edit the text directly on the page, WITHOUT a toolbar.
+    - Text tags, like `<p>` and `<h1>` will create a Medium Editor, allowing the user to edit the text directly on the page, WITHOUT a toolbar.
 All styling defined in the template will remain.

   - **fixed-width** — Adding the class “fixed-width” to an `<img>` element will force whatever image selected to be constrained to the width attribute specified in the template.